-Weight loss starts with nutrition — just consider the 80/20 rule, where you aim to reduce 80% of your calories with a healthy diet, and burn the remaining 20% with physical activity.
+Weight loss starts with making healthy lifestyle choices, but it doesn’t mean you need to give up the foods you love.
 Following a balanced meal plan that provides you with appropriate portions is at the foundation of healthy weight loss.
 Jenny Craig’s weight loss program offers several pre-planned menus with over 100 options — everything from delicious entrees and snacks to beverages and desserts — for nutritious meal plans that don’t sacrifice your favorite foods.

 Each plan is designed to maximize weight loss and great nutrition with meals you love, from comfort food classics to inspired dishes with global flavors.

 When you’re busy, time might feel like it’s in short supply.
 Some personalized diet plans might call for complicated recipes or difficult exercise routines, but who has time for those?
 Do a little research to find a program that meets your needs and makes losing weight easier, not harder!
 Here are a few ways to simplify your search:

 - Look for a program with healthy pre-made meals.
 Then, kiss prep work goodbye.